stauren/vise-ssr/docs/tapable-hooks.md

 | Retuan Value | RenderResult |

 ### hooks.beforeResponse
 Tapped functions will be called after `afterRender`.
-This is the last hook before HTTP Response is sent and it's mainly used for compose the HTTP Response, which could be generated with all data in the `RenderResult` which contains the `RenderContext`.
+This is the last hook before HTTP Response is sent and it's mainly used for composing the HTTP Response, which could be generated with all data in the `RenderResult` containing the `RenderContext`.

 Any tapped function returns an HTTPResponse will invalidate the return value of other tapped functions.